-"My sudden love for these two women occupies entirely separate philosophies that i’m only now beginning to understand.
-Like a rift in the multiverse that is the self.
-Shay represents stability.
+"My sudden love of these two women came into existance upon two separate planes of thought Like a split in the multiverse that is the self.
+Shay.
+Shay is stability.
 Comfort.
 Success.
-Whereas Ingrid claims the part of me which belongs to the world.
-An exotic manifestation of my desire to roam freely and simply be.
+Whereas Ingrid.
+Ingrid claims the part of me which belongs to the world.
+A manifestation of my desire to roam freely and simply be.
 But, I know in my heart of hearts these two worlds can not coexist.
 For they, separately, are everything.
 Yet together, in the folds of life, they cancel each other out." --In Another Country

 Novelist.
 Reader.
 Archaeologist.
 After high school I hit the road.
 A spontaneous bus ride to Mexico City led me into the hazy mountains, the deep emerald forests of Chiapas where I discovered the beautiful and heartbreaking world of the Maya (yes, they still exist) and found something deeply rooted, down in my heart of hearts: A need to be part of something greater, to commit myself to people less fortunate.